📅 Updated August 2026 🕐 16 min read 🏷️ Breed Guides · Nutrition

 💡 Annual urine testing is worth it

-For Dalmatians, an annual urinalysis — a simple, inexpensive urine test your vet can run — is one of the best investments you can make.
+For Dalmatians, an annual urinalysis, a simple and inexpensive urine test your vet can run, is one of the best investments you can make.
 It checks for crystals, pH, and early signs of stone formation before they become a problem.
 If you're feeding a homemade diet, ask your vet to check uric acid levels specifically.
 Catching this early means a diet tweak, not surgery.

 A Note on LUA Dalmatians